Capitol Aluminum

 Print + Graphics

-Because of this, we stuck to a 3 week schedule for custom icons, a booklet, flyers/leaflets, cards, and business cards, all of which would be a sales kit.
+Keeping in mind their revenue revolves around print, we stuck to a longer 3 week schedule for custom icons, flyers, cards, and a booklet, all of which would be wrapped into a sales kit.

 PRINT_1